-Here are tips for parents, teenagers, employers, employees, healthcare workers, patients… to rise above the stress arising out of the COVID-19 pandemic.
+Here are tips for parents, teenagers, employers, employees, healthcare workers and patients to rise above the stress arising out of the COVID-19 pandemic.

 Root Cause of Stress and Anxiety of Coronavirus

-We need to dig deeper to find out permanent solution of stress and anxiety of coronavirus.
+We need to dig deeper to find a permanent solution for stress and anxiety of coronavirus.
 What is the root cause of stress and anxiety?
-Fear isn’t it!
-Fear originates as fearful thoughts – the what if syndrome – as I have discussed in detail in my book, “Stress Cure Now.”
+Fear, isn’t it?
+Fear originates as fearful thoughts – the What If Syndrome – as I have discussed in detail in my book, “Stress Cure Now.”

 The “What If Syndrome”

 What if I lose my job?

 What if lose my business?